JJWRoeloffs/autobi_py/python/README.md

 which is added as a buildin function `datasetbuilder.build_pandas()`

 ## Examples
-A file that uses autobi_py to extract features might look a little like this, which is a simplified exerpt from the code I wrote for the actual experiment of my BA thesis (which can be found [here](https://zenodo.org/records/8129129))
+A file that uses autobi_py to extract features might look a little like this, which is a simplified excerpt from the code I wrote for the actual experiment of my BA thesis (which can be found [here](https://zenodo.org/records/8129129))

 ```python
 import functools